abhay-vaidya/TurfWars/README.md

 2. Link: http://www.eecg.utoronto.ca/~jayar/ece241_08F/vga/vga-bmp2mif.html

-   Description: Used to convert our bitmap images to .mif files to use as the background for our game's start screen
+   Description: Used to convert our bitmap images to .mif files to use as the background for our game's start screen.